QuickSales/fuselage/packages/fuselage/README.md

 ### Usage

-Note: If you are using Next.js for development and wish to use Rocket.Chat Fuselage components, you need to dynamically import the component.
+Note: If you are using Next.js for development and wish to use QuickSales.Vn Fuselage components, you need to dynamically import the component.
 More on this can be found [here](https://dev.to/vvo/how-to-solve-window-is-not-defined-errors-in-react-and-next-js-5f97#3-third-solution-dynamic-loading).

 Usage Example: